 Enable native log collection

-Step 1: Grant SLS permissions to access data assets
+Step 1: Grant Simple Log Service permissions

 Log on to the Data Security Center console.

-On the tab, click Authorize Now.
+On the Asset Management > Asset Configurations tab, click Authorize Now.

 On the RAM Quick Authorization page, click Authorize.

-Step 2: Enable an audit mode
+Step 2: Enable audit mode for an asset

 Configure audit alerts